MARTIMM/SessionManager/README.md

 ## Synopsis

-Dispatcher - A program to start a session environment
+SessionManager - A program to start a session environment

 ## Documentation